Hair Replacement Surgery Hair Transplant

 - Uses a carbon dioxide laser to create recipient sites.

-Just before your surgery, the "donor area" will be trimmed short, allowing for the grafts to be easily accessed and removed.
+Just before your surgery, the "donor area" will be trimmed short, allowing for the hair grafts to be easily accessed and removed.
 Before grafts are taken, your dermatologist or plastic surgeon will inject local anesthesia with epinephrine to minimize bleeding.
 The donor site holes may be closed with stitches for punch grafts, with a single stitch closing each punch site; for other types of grafts, a small, straight-line scar will result.
 The stitches are usually concealed with the surrounding hair.

 To maintain healthy circulation in the scalp, your dermatologist or plastic surgeon will space the grafts so that each graft is surrounded by healthy skin.
 In later sessions, the spaces between the plugs will be filled in with additional grafts.